Sorry, you need to enable JavaScript to visit this website.

 Recruitment and eligibility

 The recruitment of special constables is undertaken locally by individual police forces.
 Not everyone will be suited to or eligible to serve as a special constable.

-There are a number of key factors that must be considered during the selection and recruitment process.
+There are key factors that must be considered during the selection and recruitment process.
 These include aspects such as nationality, age, fitness, financial status and criminal convictions (both of an applicant and those with whom they have a familial and/or close relationship).

 Employer supported policing